OphidiaBigData/PyOphidia/docs/source/usage.rst

 CWL support
 -----------
-The following example shows how a CWL-compliant workflow "oph_wf.cwl" can be submitted to Ophidia platform; the list "args" will se passed to CWT tool to set the workflow parameters.
+Provided that CWL support is corrected installed (see the installation), the following example shows how a CWL-compliant workflow "oph_wf.cwl" can be submitted to Ophidia platform; the list "args" will se passed to CWT tool to set the workflow parameters.
 Internally, the workflow is translated into an Ophidia-compliant workflow.

 .. code-block:: console